 Alopecia areata is a condition that causes hair loss in round patches on the scalp and body.
 Alopecia is the medical term for baldness.
 With alopecia areata, missing hair often grows back approximately 6 months to 1 year later.
 Less than 5% of people lose all the hair on their head and body.
 Complete baldness of the scalp is called alopecia totalis.
 This type of hair loss is not contagious.
 What causes alopecia areata?
 It is an autoimmune condition in which the immune system attacks and destroys hair follicles.
 Hair loss due to alopecia areata tends to come on suddenly.

-The condition may be treated with steroids, anti-inflammatory drugs, or immunosuppressive medications.
+Alopecia areata treatment may include steroids, anti-inflammatory drugs, or immunosuppressive medications.
 People with alopecia areata suffer from more allergies, asthma, and autoimmune conditions compared to those who do not have the condition.
 Minoxidil (Rogaine) for hair loss in women is one option for treatment.

 Ringworm is a fungal skin infection that causes patches of hair loss.
 The official medical name for ringworm on the scalp is tinea capitis.
 The infection starts out as a small pimple that grows larger.
 Affected areas are itchy, red, inflamed, scaly patches with temporary baldness.
 The skin may ooze.
 People may have one or more bald spots.
 Ringworm is more common in children, but adults can get it, too.

 The fungus triggers hair loss by causing hair to become brittle and to break off.
 The skin often appears most red around the edge of the lesion, with a more normal appearing skin tone in the center.
 That is one of the reasons the condition is called ringworm.
-The condition is contagious with skin-to-skin contact.
+The condition is contagious and spread by skin-to-skin contact.
 It is also transmissible by infected combs, hairbrushes, unwashed clothing, and surfaces in gyms, showers, and pool areas.
-Your doctor can treat ringworm with oral antifungal medication.
+Ringworm treatment consists of oral antifungal medication.
 Ringworm on the scalp is one potential cause of hair loss in women that is reversible.

 Moms-to-be are often very happy that their hair seems much fuller during pregnancy, but they are then disappointed when they experience hair loss after giving birth.
 Losing hair after pregnancy is not true hair loss and is normal.
 That's because hormones and hair loss in women are linked.
 Hair falls out after women give birth due to decreasing estrogen levels.
 Some women notice that they lose a lot of hair in a short period of time after giving birth.
 The good news is that after this shedding period, hair fullness often returns to normal within 1 to 2 years.
 Many people wonder what's the best treatment for hair loss in women?
 For postpartum moms waiting for their full head of hair to return, using over-the-counter volumizing shampoo and conditioner formulated for fine hair can make hair appear fuller.